arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 / # mosquitto_passwd -c /mosquitto/config/mosquitto.passwd guest
 ```

-This command creates a new password file (`mosquitto.passwd`); if the file already exists, it will be overwritten; `guest` is the username.
+This command creates a new password file (`mosquitto.passwd`); if the file already exists, it will overwrite; `guest` is the username.
 After entering the `username` we want, we must define a password for the username and then exit the terminal session with the `exit` command:

 ```
 / # mosquitto_passwd -c /mosquitto/config/mosquitto.passwd guest